theelous3/asks/docs/source/overview-of-funcs-and-args.rst

 The examples here use the base one-request-functions for verbosities sake, but all of these functions are completely transferrable to the ``Session`` class as methods.

+*Warning!*

+If you don't use a ``Session`` you can easily max out your OS's socket resources against highly performant servers (usually local to the machine or LAN).
+When using the base functions you'll be creating a new connection for every request.

 (Calling ``asks.get('https://some-url.io'))`` really makes a temporary ``Session``.)